 Make sure decorations are securely fastened in place on either indoor or outdoor columns to prevent their falling down, or, if they're outside, from blowing away.

 Video of the Day

 Wrap strands of pine garland diagonally or candy-cane style around indoor or outdoor columns, securing the top with a thumbtack or tying it in place with a wide green or red ribbon.
-Indoors, hang unbreakable Christmas ornaments from various locations on the garland to dress it up, using standard ornament hangers to hold them in place.
+You can add large red bows for some added Christmas cheer.

 Use festive plastic Christmas column decorations outdoors, or hang another pine swag in arcs across the boards above the columns, adding a large red weatherproof ribbon bow in the center.
 Tack the arced garland in place.

 Dress up columns with an illuminated candy cane appearance by alternating strands of red and white LED Christmas lights.
-Wrap one color tightly around the column to create several layers of lights; then connect a strand of the next color, alternating colors all the way up for a striped appearance.
+Wrap one color of string lights tightly around the column to create several layers of lights; then connect a strand of the next color, alternating colors all the way up for a striped appearance.

-Give the columns an icy winter wonderland effect by wrapping them completely with an iridescent translucent cellophane film, such as the type used to wrap gift baskets.
+Give the columns an eye-catching icy winter wonderland effect by wrapping them completely with an iridescent translucent cellophane film, such as the type used to wrap gift baskets.
 The shimmery blue effect is reminiscent of ice.
 Wrap the top and bottom of each column with a strand of round white, blue or silver garland to top off the wintery scene.

 For a humorous effect children may enjoy, secure paper cutouts of abominable snowmen, paper snowflakes or polar bears to the columns before wrapping them with the cellophane.
 You can even have your family help make the paper cutouts as a part of a DIY Christmas craft day.
 The images will be visible through the film, as if the Christmas column decorations have been frozen in ice.